AyushiChakrabarty/AyushiChakrabarty/README.md

 -   🔭 I’m currently working on various machine learning projects
 -   🌱 I’m inclined towards applying my knowledge in the health and space domains. :grin:
--   👯 I’m looking to collaborate with other like-minded people :wink:
+-   👯 I’m looking forward to collaborate with other like-minded people :wink:
 -   📬 How to reach me: [Let's get in touch!][linkedin]
 -   🧗 I try to: Explore new paths and push my limits